 Maybe your husband told you that you could go all out this year with the Christmas party.
 For those of us that don’t have that luxury, chances are you’re going to need to work according to a specific budget.
 Take the list of everything you need from the previous point and find out what everything costs.
 This way, you can see what you’ll need to cut, keep, or get more of.

-#7 – Send out invitations and ask people to RSVP at a specific date
+#7 – Send out invitations with a RSVP date

 You need to know who is available to attend your party.
 If not, you might be hosting an event with low attendance and waste money on supplies that nobody will use.
 There are a few ways you can do this.

-- Deliver an invitation in person (this is great a people will love you for it)
+- Deliver invitations in person (this is great a people will love you for it)

 - Send out invites via email